-- The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - Prior to the re-entry following an event involving containers that are managed as TRU mixed waste, a Radiological Work Permit (RWP) will be prepared. - During the re-entry phase, the extent of radiological contamination will be determined.
+- During the re-entry phase, the extent of radiological contamination will be determined.
 This information is used by the RCRA Emergency Coordinator to determine an appropriate course of action to recover the area. - 5.
-During the recovery phase, the necessary resources to conduct decontamination and/or overpacking operations will be used as needed. - Prior to returning the affected area and/or equipment to normal activities, the RCRA Emergency Coordinator will determine if additional measures are required by the RCRA Contingency Plan (e.g., characterization and disposal of contaminated media). - 7.
-The recovery phase will include activities (e.g., placing the waste material in another container, vacuuming the waste material, overpacking or plugging/patching the affected waste container(s), decontaminating or covering the affected area), as specified in the RWP, to minimize the spread of contamination to other areas. - The RWPs and other administrative controls will provide protective measures to help ensure that new hazardous constituents will not be added during decontamination activities.
+During the recovery phase, the necessary resources to conduct decontamination and/or overpacking operations will be used as needed. - 6.
+Prior to returning the affected area and/or equipment to normal activities, the RCRA Emergency Coordinator will determine if additional measures are required by the RCRA Contingency Plan (e.g., characterization and disposal of contaminated media). - 7.
+The recovery phase will include activities (e.g., placing the waste material in another container, vacuuming the waste material, overpacking or plugging/patching the affected waste container(s), decontaminating or covering the affected area), as specified in the RWP, to minimize the spread of contamination to other areas. - 8.
+The RWPs and other administrative controls will provide protective measures to help ensure that new hazardous constituents will not be added during decontamination activities.

-1 D-4e(4) Other Occurrences
+D-4e(4) Other Occurrences

-2 Natural Phenomena
+Natural Phenomena

-In the event of a natural phenomenon (e.g., earthquake, flood, lightning strike, tornado) that involves hazardous waste or has threatened to cause a release of hazardous waste or hazardous waste constituents, emergency response actions may include, but are not limited to, the following:

-- The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - Containers which have not been disposed will be inspected for signs of leakage or damage, and containment systems will be inspected for deterioration. - Affected equipment or areas associated with hazardous waste management activities will be inspected, and the operability of monitoring systems will be ensured. - 5.
-Affected electrical equipment and lines will be inspected for damage. - Affected buildings and fencing directly related to hazardous waste management activities will be inspected for damage. - 20 7.
+- In the event of a natural phenomenon (e.g., earthquake, flood, lightning strike, tornado) that - involves hazardous waste or has threatened to cause a release of hazardous waste or - 20 hazardous waste constituents, emergency response actions may include, but are not limited to, - 21 the following: - The RCRA Emergency Coordinator will remain in contact with and advise the Incident Commander of the known hazards. - 2.
+The Incident Commander will maintain overall control of the emergency and may accept and evaluate the advice of WIPP facility personnel and emergency response organization members, but retains overall responsibility until the emergency is terminated. - 28 3.
+Containers which have not been disposed will be inspected for signs of leakage or damage, and containment systems will be inspected for deterioration. - 4.
+Affected equipment or areas associated with hazardous waste management activities will be inspected, and the operability of monitoring systems will be ensured. - 5.
+Affected electrical equipment and lines will be inspected for damage. - 6.
+Affected buildings and fencing directly related to hazardous waste management activities will be inspected for damage. - 7.
 A general survey of the site will be conducted to check for signs of physical damage.